BuildOnViction/docs/docs/masternode/create-tomochain-masternode.md

   Which tells docker-compose how and which container run for your node.
   Your specific configuration will be read from the `.env` file.

-Now that we generated the correct initial configuration for docker-compose, we just need to start our node.
+Now that we have generated the correct initial configuration for docker-compose, we just need to start our node.

 ```bash
 docker-compose up -d